Petroleum industry in Equatorial Guinea: Operating agreements

 As is the case in many other developing countries, the Equatoguinean government maintains a stake in much of the oil operations in the country.
 However, they in no way represent a key player in the industry.
-For example, they only retain a 3% share in operations in the Alba field and a 5% share in Zafiro field operations.
-They are merely just another way for the government to extract more revenue from economic activities that take place within its borders.
+For example, they only retain a 3% share in operations in the Alba field and a 5% share in Zafiro field operations, which are significantly low shares in comparison with other industry players in the region and seems like signs of corruption concerning some major oil agreements and the final conditions agreed.

 The American-based Riggs Bank was involved in a corruption scandal in which the US government accused them and Obiang of embezzling millions of dollars from the government treasury into personal bank accounts.
 These allegations highlight the increased level of corruption by high level officials as a result of the amount of wealth that has been brought to Equatorial Guinea's shores.